Feiyang472/vanya_functools/vanya_functools/evenshorterhand/README.md

 ```

-You can also do the following.
+You can apply it to class instantiators.
 ```python
 >>> from dataclasses import dataclass
 >>> from typing import NamedTuple